Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 "They were careless people, Tom and Daisy - they smashed up things and creatures and then retreated back into their money or their vast carelessness, or whatever it was that kept them together, and let other people clean up the mess they had made..."

-Another of the many names for the 1920's is the Gatsby era, after the famous novel by F. Scott Fitzgerald, 'The Great Gatsby' that epitomizes and describes the zeitgeist of the time.
+Another of the many names for the 1920's is the Gatsby era, after the famous novel by F. Scott

+Written in 1925, 'The Great Gatsby' was symbolic and manifest all the pre-crash hubris and prosperity that engulfed America at the time.
 It was F. Scott Fitzgerald's third book and this novel of the Jazz Age stands as the supreme achievement of his career that has been acclaimed by generations of readers.

 'The Great Gatsby' takes place from spring to autumn of 1922, telling the story of the fabulously wealthy Jay Gatsby and his love for the beautiful Daisy Buchanan.
 Of lavish parties on Long Island's North Shore at a time when The New York Times noted that "gin was the national drink and sex the national obsession".
 It is an exquisitely crafted tale of America in the 1920s, written by a man influenced by the romance of the era, but a man who could see the evils of the choices being made and is one of the great classics of twentieth-century literature, a paragon of the Great American Novel.
 The Modern Library named it the second best novel of the 20th Century.